-If you’d like to buy and sell crypto, but don’t want to bother with any of the more advanced trading strategies, then crypto brokerages are a fine way to go.
-They’re often integrated with trusted financial products you already use, like challenger banks, robo advisors and (soon!)
-PayPal.
+If you’d like to buy and sell crypto, but don’t want to bother with any of the more advanced trading strategies, then crypto brokerages like Wealthsimple are a fine way to go.
+They’re often integrated with trusted financial products you already use, like new challenger banks and robo-advisors.

 Buying and selling is usually as easy as clicking a button.
-Fees are not necessarily that much higher than on cryptocurrency exchanges, and there’s less room for error.
-However, you might be limited to just a handful of cryptocurrencies, often just Bitcoin and Ethereum.
+However, in some cases, you might be limited to just a handful of cryptocurrencies, often just bitcoin and ethereum.
 Plus, you usually can’t move your crypto out of your wallet — that limits you from participating in the broader crypto economy.

-If you’d like access to the broader, more experimental crypto market, and would prefer to trade highly risky, unregulated tokens, try decentralized exchanges.
+If you’d like access to the broader, more experimental crypto market, and would prefer to trade less well-known tokens, try decentralized platforms.

 A crypto trading platform is where you can buy and sell digital coins like bitcoin (BTC), ethereum (ETH), cardano (ADA), and litecoin (LTC).
 A cryptocurrency trading platform executes buying and selling orders by matching buyers with sellers.
 When the process is completed, charge a small fee for it.
 Unlike the old days, you don’t have to find another person willing to buy/sell digital currencies — crypto trading platforms do that for you quickly and cheaply.